emrbaykal/HPE-AI-Solution/mlde-k8-cluster.md

 # Kubernetes Cluster Installation and Configuration Guide

-This guide provides how to set up and configure a Kubernetes cluster on Ubuntu 22.04.
+This guide provides how to set up a Kubernetes cluster on Ubuntu 22.04 and Install the HPE Machine Learning Development Environment library and start a cluster locally.

 It covers the installation of essential components for both Controller and Worker Nodes and includes additional configurations such as MetaLB and NFS CSI Driver for advanced cluster functionalities.

 ## Key Features
 1. **Operating System Preparation**